ys-lim/cryptex-scn/1b_dpryan_intron_generation_with_eg.md

   -------
   seqinfo: 1 sequence from an unspecified genome; no seqlengths
 ```
-## Step 2: Manipulate the GTF file into a GRangesList, with each gene as a GRanges object.
+## Step 2: Manipulate the GTF file into a GRangesList, with each gene as a GRanges object

 Within each gene, we have intervals of exons as GRanges ranges.